 - Development Report and Recommendation

-Council will receive a report on the application including a recommendation and an outline of the requirements that need to be satisfied.
+Council will receive a report (prepared by City Administration) on the application including a recommendation and an outline of the requirements that need to be satisfied.
 At this meeting, Council will decide if the application is approved or if additional conditions are required.

 - Development Approval